Teaching ASL

 In your Bear App Profile,

-- Add a 1-2 page statement of your educational goals and philosophy, and
+- Add a 1-2 page describing your statement of goals, &

 Show Language Proficiency